rohitkurangi/upload_file/upload_file/README.md

-# Welcome to your CMA_BACKEND and file upload Python project!
+# Welcome to  file upload Python project!

 To manually create a virtualenv on MacOS and Linux: